-For borrowers who have been struggling for months with debt repayment, here’s all you For borrowers who have been struggling for months with debt repayment, here’s all you need to know about that “charge-off” mark posted on your credit report.
+For borrowers who have been struggling with debt and poor credit, this is what you need to know about a “charge-off” posted on your credit report.
 While the simplest way to get a charge-off removed from your credit report is to pay it, there are a few options for removing the charge-off without paying.

 What is a Charge-Off?